Esri/animated-flow-ts/README.md

 ## Features

 - A custom WebGL layer compatible with `MapView`.
-- Visualize flow using animated lines.
+- Visualize flow using animated streamlines.
 - Support for UV and MagDir [imagery tile layers](https://developers.arcgis.com/javascript/latest/sample-code/layers-imagerytilelayer/).
 - Can be used in conjunction with [blend modes and layer effects](https://developers.arcgis.com/javascript/latest/sample-code/intro-blendmode-layer/).